MailCheck-co/mailcheck.site/src/routes/blog/manual-or-automatic-email-validation/index.md

 - Type in email in the empty box;
 - Click on the arrow symbol to start the check;
-- In an instant, you will see the result of the check based on several parameters: validity, trust rate, SMPT, belonging to catch-all domain and disposable addresses.
+- In an instant, you will see the result of the check based on several parameters: validity, trust rate, SMTP, belonging to catch-all domain and disposable addresses.

 The validation software is more convenient as it can be easily integrated with your working platform and will save you a lot of time.
 Such services use artificial intelligence and work according to a complex algorithm that usually includes several crucial stages.